 Students will complete 3 practicals over the semester.
 The practicals cater for the different skills, interests and needs of the students.
 This will include physical learning experiences where students will explore and analyse 'specialised movement concepts within soccer'.

 - Practical Skills and Application 60% - Physical Activity Investigations 40%

-Assessment will occur in line with the Achievement Standards of the Australian Curriculum.
+Assessment is aligned with the Achievement Standards of the Australian Curriculum.

 SPECIALIST NETBALL - Elective